-Invasion and Aftermath: American and Kurdish Dominance
+2003 Invasion and Aftermath: American and Kurdish Dominance

-How did the struggle between the various local factions begin?
-What are the origins of this endemic and often violent factionalism?
 Analysts of the post-2003 insurgency in Mosul have framed the local uprising against the Americans as structurally inevitable from the start, pointing to the fact that the Ba'ath party recruited a high concentration of its members and top officers from Mosul.
-According to such analysis,2 not only did Maslawis stand to lose the most in terms of political power from the Occupation, they also had the means and experience to fight back.
-The present study contends that while the fact of Mosul as a Baathist stronghold is undeniable, the breakdown in the relationship between the population and Coalition forces was not preordained.
-Decisions made and strategic blunders during the very first weeks and months of the occupation set in motion the conditions for a violent, confused struggle among the city's various political-security interests for years to come.
+According to such analysis, 1 not only did Maslawis stand to lose the most in terms of political power from the Occupation, they also had the means and experience to fight back.
+The present study contends that while the fact of Mosul as a former Baathist stronghold is undeniable, the breakdown in the relationship between the population and Coalition forces was not preordained.
+Decisions made and strategic blunders during the very first weeks and months of the occupation set in motion the conditions for a violent, confused struggle among the city's various political- security interests for years to come, with major implications for the stability and reconstruction of the city.

-After the fall of Baghdad, Kirkuk, and Tikrit, Maslawis waited in anticipation for an American invasion.3 But such an attack would never materialize.
+After the fall of Baghdad, Kirkuk, and Tikrit, Maslawis waited in anticipation for an American invasion.2 But such an attack would never materialize.
 Local leaders and tribal actors came to a deal with the US Army that there would be no resistance from the population whatsoever.
 But lacking clearance from the Pentagon, the Americans stalled for several days after the agreement was reached, unable to enter the city.
-Instead, peshmerga eager to extend their influence into a city with a significant Kurdish population arrived in Mosul and took up positions in the governmental center as well as the eastern side,4 where a significant number of Kurdish families resided among Sunni Arabs.5 Not only did the arrival of Kurdish troops instead of the Americans stoke local rivalries and ethnic tensions, it also left an entire city without any clear political and security framework whatsoever during a time of immense uncertainty.
-Looting as well as violence among and between Baathists, Kurds, and tribal actors broke out across the city.6
+Instead, peshmerga eager to extend their influence into a city with a significant Kurdish population arrived in Mosul and took up positions in the governmental center as well as the eastern side,3 where a significant number of Kurdish families resided among Sunni Arabs.4

+Not only did the arrival of Kurdish troops instead of the Americans stoke local rivalries and ethnic tensions, it also left an entire city without any clear political and security framework whatsoever during a time of immense uncertainty.
+Looting as well as